top of page

 Getting Started with CBT: Tools and Techniques

-1. Journaling: Start by keeping a thought diary to track your thoughts, emotions, and behaviors.
-This can help you identify patterns and triggers that contribute to your distress.
+1. Journaling: We will start by having you keep a thought diary/log to track your thoughts, emotions, and behaviors.
+This can help you identify distorted/maladaptive thinking patterns and the activating events or triggers that tend to contribute to your distress.

-3. Behavioral Experiments: Test out your negative beliefs by engaging in behavioral experiments.
-For example, if you believe you are unlikable, challenge yourself to strike up a conversation with a stranger and observe their reactions.
+3. Behavioral Experiments: You will then test out your negative beliefs by engaging in behavioral experiments.
+For example, if you believe you are unlikable, you might challenge yourself to strike up a conversation with a stranger and observe their reactions.

-4. Relaxation Techniques: Incorporate relaxation exercises such as deep breathing, progressive muscle relaxation, or guided imagery to manage stress and anxiety.
+4. Relaxation Techniques: Incorporating relaxation exercises such as deep breathing, progressive muscle relaxation, or guided imagery can further help manage stress and anxiety and reduce tension in the body.

 Embracing Change Through CBT